ljdursi/computecanadian/discussion-paper/04_principles.md

 more so, will leave an ever-larger number of investigators behind.

 Incorporating both perspectives equally is genuinely difficult.
-As Canadians have known for 150 years, decision-making by consensus between federal and provincial bodies can be a slow and occasionally frustrating process; but the results are robust and durable, and are better decisions for having had the multiple inputs.
+As Canadians have known for 150 years, decision-making between federal and provincial bodies can be a slow and sometimes frustrating process; but the results are robust and durable, and are better decisions for having had the multiple inputs.
 A platform that values the inherently federated nature of our partnership, and interoperability rather than uniformity, can build on the strengths and priorities of its participants rather than trying to paper them over.

 Interoperable, not Identical
 ----------------------------

-The internet is arguably the most important computational tool for enabling faster and better research made in modern times, and yet the central internet body, the IETF, does not specify brands of computer and browser, nor enforce a list of services that every website must provide each user.
+The internet is arguably the most important computational tool for enabling faster and better research made in modern times, and yet the central internet technical body, the Internet Engineering Task Force (IETF), does not specify brands of computer and browser, nor does it enforce a list of services that every website must provide each user.
 Instead, strict interoperability requirements, coupled with the freedom to innovate within those standards, have combined to make the internet such a powerful research tool.

 **Proposal: The services offered by the national platform must be interoperable, not merely identical.**

-The Canadian research environment can be strengthened by ensuring that each project has the potential to access the complete national portfolio of computational science resources.
+The Canadian research environment can be strengthened by ensuring that each project is able to access the complete national portfolio of computational science resources.
 But to focus on implementation details rather than interoperability standards is to miss out on many of the opportunities that come from that working together and pooling resources.
 In the Prologue, Shannon interacts with several hardware systems and people in varying regions, so that interoperability is vital; implementation details are not.
 Currently some of the national